javiercn/tfmsamples/README.md

 ## General steps to enable the TFM

-* Specify the platform with a version (haven't found a way to avoid the version)
+* Specify the platform with a version (net8.0-browswer1.0)
 * Add the property `<TargetPlatformSupported>true</TargetPlatformSupported>` to a property group.
 * Add the version to the list of supported target platform versions:
   ```xml